stevepolitodesign/pundit-feature-flags/README.md

 > **What's Going On Here?**
 >
 > - In Step 2 we add a [JSONB Column](https://guides.rubyonrails.org/active_record_postgresql.html#json-and-jsonb) to our `users` table.
-This will allow us to store multiple features in one column, compared to making a ne column for each feature.
+This will allow us to store multiple features in one column, compared to making a column for each feature.
 > - In Step 3 we add `default: {}` simply to add a formatted deafult value to this column.

 4. Run the migrations.